 James E Splichal, MD

-James E Splichal, MD, is board certified in medical oncology and hematology.
+James E Splichal, MD, is board certified in medical oncology, hematology and internal medicine.
 He brings his patients a medical philosophy and sense of humor honed by his Nebraska roots, medical training in military hospitals and service as a U.S. Air Force physician.
 An international politics graduate of the University of the South in Sewanee, TN, and a medical school graduate of Georgetown University School of Medicine in Washington, DC, Dr. Splichal also was assistant professor of medicine in the Uniformed Services University for Health Sciences in Bethesda, MD.